rickardlindberg/rickardlindberg.me/writing/agdpp-the-end/index.markdown

 </center>
 </p>

-[GitHub](https://github.com/rickardlindberg/agdpp/compare/fcb1757f9b219be55d65d8588c259b96b9dc26ce...0c8e713a6d938898ddb92164cc86dcb1db19aa0c).
+The complete diff for this change can be seen on [GitHub](https://github.com/rickardlindberg/agdpp/compare/fcb1757f9b219be55d65d8588c259b96b9dc26ce...0c8e713a6d938898ddb92164cc86dcb1db19aa0c).

 ## Test scene

 Testing the medal particle effect is tedious.
-You have to shoot down 100 balloons, then you can see the effect for a split second, then you have to shoot down 100 more.
+You have to shoot down 100 balloons, then you can see the effect for a split second, and then you have to shoot down 100 more.

 When I have done that enough times, I come up with a better idea.
 And that is to allow the game to be started in "test mode" where we can trigger the animation with a press of a button.

-I can do it like this:
+We can do it like this:

 <div class="rliterate-code"><div class="rliterate-code-body"><div class="highlight"><pre><span></span>$ ./make.py rundev test-scene-score
 </pre></div>